thom4parisot/thom4.net/source/_posts/2016/69-months-of-sudweb.md

 ![](/images/2016/06/sudweb-emailing.png)

-Emails is the most powerful tool — because of its highly **personal consumption experience** — I had to use **to build confidence** between Sud Web and our speakers (and attendees).
+Email is an incredibly powerful tool because of its highly **personal consumption experience**.
+I used this channel **to build confidence** between Sud Web and our speakers (and attendees).

 ![](/images/2016/06/sudweb-2016-workshops.jpg)